Cyprus Travel Guide

 scarabs, limestone seals, bone implements and engraved stone

 There are four galleries and the objects are arranged in chronological order so that the visitor can get a more complete picture of the historical development of the ancient city of Kition and the District of Larnaka in general.
 There is a little garden attached to the museum which features a number of statues and is worth strolling around.
 The museum is open daily.

-Note: Parts of the museum are closed for renovations as of February 2014.
+Note: Parts of the museum are closed for renovations.

 Admission: Monday to Friday 9am-2:30pm; Thursdays 3pm-5pm (except July and August).

 Kition was an ancient city state on the southern coast of